 Skip to Content

-Other ethical reasons for keeping a portion of a tenant’s security deposit include cleaning costs, unpaid bills, or a broken lease, or nonpayment of rent.
-Some states, though, do not permit landlords to withhold security deposit funds as settlement for unpaid fines or late fees, so be sure to comply with the regulations in your location.
+Additional ethical reasons for withholding a tenant’s security deposit include cleaning costs, unpaid bills, and occasionally, a broken lease or unpaid rent.
+Note that some states prohibit landlords from withholding security deposit funds for unpaid fines or late fees, so always check your local laws.

-As soon as your tenant moves out, you will have to determine how much of their security deposit will be refunded.
-If the terms of the lease have been met in full, the landlord’s responsibility is to return the entire refundable amount of the security deposit to the tenant.
-In most states, the refund has to be issued within 30 days or less.
-If you plan to withhold any part of the security deposit, make sure it comes with an itemized list of the repairs that were paid for with the funds.
+After your tenant vacates, you need to determine how much of their security deposit will be returned.
+If all lease terms are fulfilled, the landlord must return the full refundable security deposit to the tenant.
+This refund often needs to be issued within a set period in many states, usually 30 days or under.
+If you decide to withhold part of the security deposit, including an itemized list of repairs funded by the deposit is necessary.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.